 In need of a portable pillow for your next trip?
 For this update, our team of travel experts tested 11 of the best travel pillows available.
 Backed by the best information available from extensive research, careful analysis, and personal hands-on testing, our comprehensive review exposes the best and worst of some of the most popular pillows on the market.
 We assessed comfort, packability, and ease of cleaning to help you find the best match.
 A travel pillow is an inexpensive way to seriously improve your next long-haul, and our experts will help you pick out the best option based on your specific needs and budget.Traveling can be stressful, but finding what you need for the journey shouldn't have to be.
 Our experts have tested the best noise cancelling headphones for noisy airports and plane rides, and if you're in the market for some new luggage, check out our reviews on suitcases, carry-ons, and travel backpacks.
+We also have reviews of top hand warmers that double as USB chargers.

 $39.99 at Amazon